Trail Logistics

 What permits, fees and visas do I need?

 We also ask that every walker makes a donation when they register.
-As a registered charity, Te Araroa Trust relies heavily on donations from walkers like you to care for and enhance the trail.
-Every dollar donated is spent directly on trail maintenance and development.
+As a registered charity, Te Araroa Trust depends on donations from walkers and every dollar donated is spent directly on trail improvements and development.
+Recommended donations range from $250 for section walkers to $850 for through walkers, which works out as less than 30c per kilometer!

-You do not need a permit to walk Te Araroa other than for a short section of the Queen Charlotte Track at the top of the South Island.
+You do not need a permit to walk Te Araroa, except for one short section of trail, The Queen Charlotte Track, at the top of the South Island.
+This can be purchased for $30 online or when you get to Picton.

 If you are not a New Zealand or Australian citizen or resident, and you plan to spend more than three months in New Zealand, you will need a visitor visa.
 Immigration New Zealand can assist with this.